zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 +// Error: token is undefined
 ```

-To work around it, we will move `getPhotosByUsers` to where it can access `token`, and chain `getPhotosByUsers` after `getUsers` so that
+To work around it, we can move `getPhotosByUsers` to where it can access `token`, and chain `getPhotosByUsers` after `getUsers` so that
 if there is any error raised, it will be caught by the outer catch function:

 ```diff